Find out about the Digital Scrip Awards 2020 judges.

 The chair of the Judging Panel reserves the right to cast any deciding vote, should the need arise.
 The judges' decision is final and neither the organisers nor the Judging Panel will enter into any correspondence about the results.
 Judging will take place throughout July and August, and the shortlist will be announced in early September.

-Details of the winners are strictly embargoed until the night but further details of all of the shortlisted entries will be published in Scrip in the weeks leading up to the ceremony on 4 December.
+Details of the winners are strictly embargoed until the night but further details of all of the shortlisted entries will be published in Scrip in the weeks leading up to the online ceremony on 2 December.

 Director, LB Training and Development